 Young women entering the IT industry desperately need role models and mentors.
 If you’re starting out in IT, seek out a mentor – someone aligned with your goals, who understands you and understands the position you’re in.
 Communicate your career goals, allow them to manage your expectations and seek objectivity whenever you can.

 Having a mentor is important to share knowledge and grow professionally and personally.
 It’s a confidence boost, a reality check and a push to become self-directed.
 It also facilitates better communication outside of your mentor-mentee relationship.

 Don’t get trapped and wrapped up in your niche IT segment.
 Make yourself heard and known by getting involved and raising your hand, no matter the task or project.
-IT is constantly evolving and changing with new, specialised technologies and there’s an opportunity for anyone willing to become the expert.
+IT is constantly evolving and changing with new, specialised technologies and internet solutions.
+There’s an opportunity for anyone willing to become an expert.

 Starting from the top